 Anthem Memory Care ("Anthem") operates 11 memory care communities under a master lease and was placed in default in 2017 resulting from Anthem's partial payment of its minimum rent.
 However, we did not enforce our rights and remedies pertaining to the event of default, under the stipulation that Anthem achieves sufficient performance and pays agreed upon rent.
 Anthem increased their rent payment every year between 2017 and 2021.
 Anthem paid us annual cash rent of \$10.8 million in 2021 and \$9.9 million in 2020.
-During the second quarter of 2022, we reduced the agreed upon 2022 second quarter rent of \$2.7 million to \$2.1 million.
-Additionally, we agreed to continue the reduced rent for third quarter of 2022 and expect to receive \$1.8 million.
-However, we expect receiving total cash rent from Anthem in 2022 of approximately \$10.8 million based on their anticipated receipt of Employee Retention Tax Credit funds in the fourth quarter of 2022.
+During the second and third quarter of 2022, we agreed to certain temporary rent reduction.
+Our agreed upon rent for 2022 is \$10.8 million of which \$6.6 million was paid through the end of September 2022.
+In October 2022, to date, we have received an additional \$1.2 million of rent which represents \$0.9 million of agreed upon October 2022 rent and \$0.3 million of repayment towards the temporary rent reduction.
+We still expect to receive the total of \$10.8 million by year end conditioned upon Anthem receiving additional money from the Employee Retention Tax Credit stimulus fund and from improving operating results.
 We receive regular financial performance updates from Anthem and continue to monitor their performance obligations under the master lease agreement.
-Anthem has paid their agreed upon rent through July 2022.